whitebox-labs/whitebox-docs/tentacle/t0/manufacturing.md

 * No high impedance short between GND_ISO and PRB_GND
 * No high impedance shorts between PRB and PRB_GND

-If either test fails, clean the T0 solder points from flux residue, grease, etc and repeat the test.
+If either test fails, clean the T0 solder points and any other exposed pins/pads of the respective signals from flux residue, grease, etc and repeat the test.

 ### Testing procedure
 A quick way to find impedance shorts is by applying a voltage across the the two signals with an inline voltmeter.
 You need a 9V battery (or other 9V power source) and a voltmeter (e.g. a multimeter in the mV setting).